InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/cheat-sheet-kubectl.rst

     ``$ kubectl logs stack-0 -f``

-    Or just see the logs form the last 10 minutes: -
+    You can see the logs from the last 10 minutes, or the last 10 lines: -

     ``$ kubectl logs stack-0 --since=10m``
+    ``$ kubectl logs stack-0 --tail=10``

+    You can see the logs from the previous container instance, if it exists (in the case of a restarted container): -

+    ``$ kubectl logs stack-0 -p``

 Shell into a Pod container
     You can get an interactive container shell in a Pod assuming you know what